pnp/PnP-Tools/Solutions/SharePoint.UIExperience.Scanner/README.md

 ### Version history ###
 Version  | Date | Comments
 ---------| -----| --------
+1.1 | June 1st 2017 | Managed metadata navigation support will be available (see https://techcommunity.microsoft.com/t5/SharePoint-Blog/SharePoint-filters-pane-updates-filtering-and-metadata/ba-p/74162), so don't mark it as a blocker
 1.0 | May 2nd 2017 | First main version

 ### Disclaimer ###